Academic authorship: Growing number of authors per paper

-In particular types of research, including particle physics, genome sequencing and clinical trials, a paper's author list can run into the hundreds.
+In particular types of research, including particle physics, genome sequencing and clinical trials, a paper's author list can run into the hundreds, referred to as "hyperauthorship".
 In 1998, the Collider Detector at Fermilab (CDF) adopted a (at that time) highly unorthodox policy for assigning authorship.
 CDF maintains a standard author list.
 All scientists and engineers working at CDF are added to the standard author list after one year of full-time work; names stay on the list until one year after the worker leaves CDF.
 Every publication coming out of CDF uses the entire standard author list, in alphabetical order.
 Other big collaborations, including most particle physics experiments, followed this model.

 In large, multi-center clinical trials authorship is often used as a reward for recruiting patients.
 A paper published in the New England Journal of Medicine in 1993 reported on a clinical trial conducted in 1,081 hospitals in 15 different countries, involving a total of 41,021 patients.
 There were 972 authors listed in an appendix and authorship was assigned to a group.
 In 2015, an article in high-energy physics was published describing the measurement of the mass of the Higgs boson based on collisions in the Large Hadron Collider; the article boasted 5,154 authors, the printed author list needed 24 pages.

-Large authors lists have attracted some criticism.
+Large authors lists have attracted some criticism and are believed to negatively affect all existing ethical issues of authorship.
 They strain guidelines that insist that each author's role be described and that each author is responsible for the validity of the whole work.
 Such a system treats authorship more as credit for scientific service at the facility in general rather that as an identification of specific contributions.
 One commentator wrote, "In more than 25 years working as a scientific editor ...
 I have not been aware of any valid argument for more than three authors per paper, although I recognize that this may not be true for every field."
 The rise of shared authorship has been attributed to Big Science—scientific experiments that require collaboration and specialization of many individuals.